legendary85/newsBoard/README.md

 # newsBoard
-A news site the demonstrate the use of HTML, CSS
+A news site that demonstrates the use of HTML, CSS

 **Concepts**

  - Grid
  - Root
+ - Responsiveness